tunaphish/blog/content/notes/tenets.md

 My other hobbies should trend the other direction if possible.
 Plus I am discovering a lust (weird word choice) for real life.
 In that other things are taking precedent.
 Taste, textures, smells.
 All food related...
 But basically living life in my flesh instead of my just my mind which online life exacerbates.

 Eh fuck it I can do both.
-I did need to write this down though.

 ### cons of the internet
 It encourages passivity.
 It gives an outlet to so many things without actually meaningfully changing anything.
 In the world.
 In yourself.
 This can be countered when you [[participate-in-communities]] but it's not the natural fold of things.